 Drought affected the abundance of ammonia oxidizers in bulk soil

 Quantification of the abundances of ammonia-oxidizing communities showed that the effects of drought were different depending on the ammonia-oxidizing group and the cropping system (Supplementary Table 3).
 In the bulk soil, a significant effect of drought was observed on the abundance of AOB and comammox clade B but not on that of AOA and comammox clade A (Three-way repeated measures ANOVA, P<0.05, Figure 4; Supplementary Table 3).
 This effect of drought depended on the cropping system only for the AOB.
 Thus, drought led to a decrease in the AOB abundance in the CONFYM system only, with decreases of up to 39 % relative to the control.
 In contrast, the abundance of comammox clade B was consistently lower in the drought treatment across cropping systems, with the strongest effects observed in the CONFYM system (Figure 4D).
 We also found that drought led to significant decreases in the proportion of AOB and comammox within the total bacterial community in the bulk soil (LMM, P<0.05, Supplementary Fig.6; Supplementary Table 4), while no significant effect was observed in the rhizosphere (Three-way repeated measures ANOVA, P<0.05, Supplementary Fig. 6; Supplementary Table 4).
+In contrast to the comammox community structure, we found that comammox clade A was dominating over comammox clade B, which is likely due to primer bias leading to preferential amplification.
+Overall, there was no effect of drought on the AOA/AOB ratio in bulk soil, but we identified a slight increase in AOA/AOB ratio in the CONFYM system in.
+Increasing in AOA/AOB ratio in response to drought was also detected in rhizosphere, particularly in the BIODYN and CONMIN systems (Supplementary Fig. 7).

 Correlation between ammonia oxidizing community, N pools, and soil properties

 We further investigated how the relationships between the diversity and composition of ammonia oxidizing communities with soil properties, including mineral N pools and N2O emissions, were affected by drought (Figure 5).
 Notably, we found that the NO3- content was correlated to the abundance and the beta diversity of all AO as well to the alpha diversity of AOA and comammox in the control treatment.
 In contrast, only the alpha diversity of AOB was positively correlated to the NO3- content in the drought treatment while a negative relationship was observed with the alpha diversity of comammox (Figure 5).
 Similarly, stronger correlations were found between the NH4+ content and AO communities in the control than in the drought treatment (Figure 5).
-Interestingly, all these correlations were negative except the alpha diversity of AOB.
-Among all AO groups, only the beta diversity of AOB that related to the N2O flux, and this relationship was only found in the control.
-We detected negative correlation between the N2O flux with the abundance of AOA and comammox (clade B), as well as with their alpha diversity, while also positively correlated with the alpha diversity of AOB in the control.
-Overall, there were no significant relationship between the N2O flux with AO communities, except with the AOB abundance, in the drought treatment (Figure 5).
-Additionally, we found a significant positive and negative correlation between soil water content (GWC) and the alpha diversity of AOA and AOB, respectively in the drought.
-While in the control treatment, GWC only correlated with the AOB richness (Figure 5).
+Interestingly, all these correlations were negative except for the alpha diversity of AOB.
+Among all AO groups, only the beta diversity of AOB related to the N2O flux, and this relationship was only found in the control.
+In the control, average N2O fluxes were also negatively correlated to the abundance of AOA and comammox (clade B), as well as with their alpha diversity, and positively correlated with the alpha diversity of AOB.
+Overall, there were no significant relationship between the N2O flux with AO communities in the drought treatment, except with the AOB abundance (Figure 5).

 DISCUSSION

-The effects of drought on mineral Nitrogen pools (NH4+, NO3-) and N2O fluxes are modulated by cropping system
+The effects of drought on mineral Nitrogen pools (NH4+, NO3-) and N2O fluxes are modulated by the cropping system